MIDS-scaling-up/v2/week06/hw/README.md

 ssh -i "darraghaws.pem" ubuntu@ec2-54-194-227-21.eu-west-1.compute.amazonaws.com
 ```

-All the following steps are in the VM until you enter the jupyter URL in your borwser.
+All the following steps are in the VM until you enter the jupyter URL in your browser.
 You will get a message like below on logging in.
 ```
 Please use one of the following commands to start the required environment with the framework of your choice: